modern commerce resources

 The importance of agile in retail industry cannot be emphasized enough.
 Amazon, for example, deploys new code every 11.7 seconds for its app.
 This is done to achieve a variety of outcomes, from reducing the frequency and duration of outages to helping add new capabilities and fulfillment channels; from adjusting for regional needs to reducing compute requirements.

 A good place to start with agile retail applications is to examine how quickly they can be re-engineered.
 Can they extend functionality required by differing markets and regulatory regimes?
 Can they manage unstable workloads, adapt to new networks, integrate with and leverage varied data sources?
-Can they continue to deliver a constantly improving user experience?
+Can they continue to deliver a constantly improving user experience and bring agile transformation in retail?

 There are some outstanding examples of agile applications in our midst.
 Among them we cannot afford to miss the agile nature of web browsers.
 Hats off to the developers of Chrome, Safari, Edge, Firefox and Samsung Internet.
 These continue to add new functionality, adapt to new plug ins, adjust for changing user behavior and diverse display devices.
 All of us appreciate the agility of web browsers.
 Think of them as the role model for agile retail applications.